sailendrachettri/javascript-lco/readme.md

 # A blog using MERN stack

-This is a course I complected froI'm learninG LCO by Hitesh Sir.
+This javascript course I complected from LCO by Hitesh Sir.

 ## Topics I learned during this course